Bonus Download: New to painting? Start with my free Beginner's Guide to Painting.

 To be honest, I do not actively think about rhythm whilst I am painting.
 But it is always in the back of my head.

-An interesting technique which you can use to strengthen the design of your painting is to interlink the positive and negative space by using areas of matching value, hue or other elements.
+An interesting technique that you can use to strengthen the design of your painting is to interlink the positive and negative space by using areas of matching value, hue or other elements.

 For example, take a look at the painting below.
 The positive space is the subject in the center.
 The rest of the painting is the negative space.
 Childe Hassam interlinked the positive and negative space through the use of similar values and hues.
 The orange of the hair and the skin tones are a similar hue to the background.
 The hand is a similar value to the background.